Pertamina: Refineries

 Pertamina has not built any new refineries since the Balongan refinery was opened in West Java in the mid-1990s.

 PTT Public Company Limited and Pertamina signed into partnership to build a new petrochemical complex in Indonesia for an estimated cost of US $4 to 5 billion.

-Currently (2013) Pertamina owns six oil refineries which have a total combined capacity of around 1 e6oilbbl of oil per day:
+As of 2013, Pertamina operates six oil refineries which have a total combined capacity of around 1 e6oilbbl of oil per day:

 Source: Indonesian Ministry of Energy and Resources, 2012 Handbook of Energy and Economic Statistics of Indonesia.

 (Note: By world standards, none of Indonesia's refineries are large.
 The world's largest refinery, at Jamnagar in India, has a production capacity of over 1,200,000 oilbbl per day.
 As a rule of thumb, refineries need to produce at least 200,000 oilbbl per day to reach reasonable international standards of efficiency.)

 There are several other refineries in Indonesia which Pertamina has responsibilities for:

 Source: Indonesian Ministry of Energy and Resources, 2012 Handbook of Energy and Economic Statistics of Indonesia.

 In addition to the refineries which Pertamina owns, Pertamina has invested in two operating companies that manage output from LNG plants.